ttytm/webview/README.md

 ## Disclaimer

-No more breaking changes are planned, but until a stable version 1.0 is available, breaking changes might occur for a minor(`0.<minor>.*`) version.
-Pin on a version to avoid such potential changes.
+Until a stable version 1.0 is available, new features will be introduced, existing ones may change, or breaking changes may occur in minor(`0.<minor>.*`) versions.